c0m4r/arkanoo/README.md

 - Start with **3 lives** (shown as ❤️)
 - Each block destroyed: **+10 points**
 - Collect falling bonuses to gain advantages
+- **6 Levels** with unique block patterns
-- Clear all 60 blocks to win!
+- Clear all blocks in a level to proceed to the next
+- Complete all 6 levels to win!
 - Game over if all lives are lost

 ## Menu Navigation